 The core curriculum of most DNP programs isn’t exclusively clinical, however.
 Nurses will also gain experience in translating research evidence into nursing practice, survey health care policy issues such as financial management and leadership theory and cultivate practice management expertise.
 Relevant health care policy-related coursework in Bradley University’s online DNP track includes seminars on Health Care Policy, Economic Markets, Competition and Monopoly in Health Care, Health Promotion in Populations and Planning, Decision-Making and Performance Measurement.

-Career growth & potential roles
+Career growth and potential roles

 Additional education, such as a Doctor of Nursing Practice, can become an asset to further your career and salary.
 Many Bradley MSN to DNP graduates have gone on to excel in advanced positions in hospitals and health care organizations.